 On August 23, 2012, Stewardship Ontario held steward consultations regarding a revised MHSW Program Plan for the Orange Drop Program, for the nine materials now part of the Orange Drop Program (MHSW).
 Note: As of 2016, there are now five materials associated with the Orange Drop Program (MHSW).
 As of 2017, there are no two (2) materials associated with MHSW.

 On November 30, 2016, the Waste-Free Ontario Act, 2016 (WFOA) was proclaimed into law.
 The WFOA replaces the existing Waste Diversion Act and establishes a new Resource Productivity and Recovery Authority (the Authority) which will act as the overseer of new and existing programs.

-Stewardship Ontario continues to work with Waste Diversion Ontario to finalize the MHSW Program Plan and Program Agreement.
+Stewardship Ontario continues to work with the Authority to finalize the MHSW Program Plan and Program Agreement.
 The latest draft version of the MHSW Program Plan has been posted here for stakeholders to reference.
 Stewardship Ontario and Waste Diversion Ontario have agreed to measure the 2013 program performance against this draft version of the MHSW Program Plan.

 Consolidated MHSW Program Plan for Phases 1, 2 and 3: July 1, 2010